 Fibonacci trading is a strategy that many traders like to use.
-The video below gives you an in depth look on the basics of Fibonacci and how to use this strategy when swing trading.
+The video above gives you an in depth look on the basics of Fibonacci retracement tool and how to use this strategy when swing trading.
+Read More

 Fibonacci trading is a strategy many traders like to use.
 The fibonacci retracement tool is a strategy developed thousands of years ago by a mathematician Leonardo Pisano.
 His nickname happened to be Fibonacci.
 I absolutely love finding Fibonacci in different ways throughout life, be in the pedals of a flower, or stock prices on a chart.

 Fibonacci trading is simply using math to determine support and resistance levels.
 However, some traders almost see this as a crystal ball into a stocks future and rely heavily on Fibonacci trading.
 As long as it works for you, that’s all that matters.

 In fact, Fibonacci can be seen in nature and hence how the Fibonacci system came to be.
 In essence, this mathematician saw the correlation between numbers and nature (try our stock picks service free).

 Fibonacci levels are a series of numbers.
 For example, 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89 are Fibonacci trading levels.
 Each new number is the sum of the two numbers before it added together.

 These numbers correlate with spirals in nature such as seashells, constellations and even the human body.
 How does this work with trading the stock market?
 The market trades in cycles.

 Those cycles form trends.
 A move in the same direction of the trend is known as an impulse.
 When a move goes against the trend, it’s known as a pullback.

 It uses the retracement levels to see where pullbacks can reverse so that price moves back in with the current trend.
 This can be very helpful in trend trading.